py2ai/py2ai.github.io/_posts/2018-09-06-How-to-install-PyTorch-in-Windows-GPU-Version.md

 Environment: CUDA_VERSION=91, PYTHON_VERSION=3.6.2, TORCH_CUDA_ARCH_LIST=Kepler
 1 hr 14 min
 Environment: CUDA_VERSION=91, PYTHON_VERSION=3.5, TORCH_CUDA_ARCH_LIST=Kepler
-1 hr 10 min
+1 hr 10 min`
- `

  Go ahead and click on the relevant option.
 In my case i choose this option:
  `Environment: CUDA_VERSION=90, PYTHON_VERSION=3.6.2, TORCH_CUDA_ARCH_LIST=Pascal`

-Eventhough i have Python 3.6.5 but i will still work for any python 3.6 version.
+Eventhough i have Python 3.6.5 but it will still work for any python 3.6.x version.
 My card is Pascal based and my CUDA toolkit version is 9.0 which is interpreted as 90.
-After click this option you will land to anther page, scroll down and you will see these options:
+After clicking this option you will land to anther page, scroll down and you will see these options:

 **JOBS CONSOLE MESSAGES  TESTS  ARTIFACTS**